 Contract manufacturers within the electronics industry do not solely make merchandise but also provide help with the design, and they typically like to call themselves electronics manufacturing services (EMS) or contract electronics manufacturing services (CEMS).

 The Ins and Outs of Contract Manufacturing

-Contract manufacturing occurs when an business arranges to have another company make all or part of a product.
-Usually the hiring company gives a design or formulation to the contract manufacturer to duplicate or enhance.
+Contract manufacturing occurs when a business arranges to have another company make all or part of a product.
+Usually, the hiring company gives a design or formulation to the contract manufacturer to duplicate or enhance.
 The promotion and advertising of the product are left to the hiring firm unless other arrangements have been made.

 A contract manufacturer can enter into a contract with a hiring agency to provide part of or all merchandise on behalf of the agency for some agreed-upon cost.
 There are various advantages to contract manufacturing, and corporations are discovering many reasons to outsource their manufacturing to different companies.
 Manufacturing outside the company does present risks, however.
 Corporations should first determine their core competencies before choosing their contract manufacturing practices.

-The CM provides a quote for the components based mostly on process, labor, tools, and material prices.
-Usually a hiring agency will request quotes from a number of CMs.
+The CM provides a quote for the components based mostly on processes, labor, tooling, and material prices.
+Usually, a hiring agency will request quotes from a number of CMs.
 Once the bidding process is over, the hiring agency will choose a source, after which, for the agreed-upon cost, the CM acts as the hiring agency's manufacturing facility, producing and transporting items according to the design of the hiring agency.